Skip to content

 Train¤

-A PC network can be updated in a single line of code with jpc.make_pc_step() (see the docs for more details), which is already "jitted" for optimised performance.
+A PC network can be updated in a single line of code with jpc.make_pc_step(), which is already "jitted" for optimised performance.
 To train in an unsupervised way, we simply avoid providing an input to jpc.make_pc_step().
-To test the learned encoding or representation on (say) downstream accuracy, you could simply add a classifier.
+To test the learned encoding or representation for downstream accuracy, you could simply add a classifier.

 def train(